Nikzt/polybar-terminal-tabs/README.md

 modules-left: tab1 tab2 tab3 tab4 tab5 tab6
 ```

+Finally, make sure to run `termtabs -i` to initialize the file which keeps track of which tabs are opened/closed.
+This must be run on startup, so make sure to put it into your preferred startup script.

 ## Polybar Configuration Requirements

 The modules that control the tabs require ipc to be enabled in polybar, which can be done with: